mousa011/IconNova/README.md

 ## 🚀 How to Use

-1. Select your icons (vector layers or frames)
+1. Select your icons (vector layers or frames) in your Figma file
 2. Run **IconNova** from Figma plugins
 3. Review and organize icons
 4. Export your icon system as a ZIP